 Most recent performance

 There are currently no scheduled performances of Lucia di Lammermoor.
-It was last on stage 7 April—19 May 2016 as part of the Spring 2015/16 season.
+It was last on stage 30 October—27 November 2017 as part of the Autumn 2017/18 season.

 Read more… (Contains spoilers)

-Lucia di Lammermoor is Donizetti's tragic masterpiece.
+Lucia di Lammermoor is Donizetti’s tragic masterpiece.
 The opera marked the beginning of his partnership with regular collaborator librettist Salvadore Cammarano – who, as was the fashion of the day, looked to Walter Scott.
-Cammarano’s adaptation of Scott’s novel The Bride of Lammermoor moved Donizetti greatly, and in the subsequent score he produced not only some of his most beautiful but also his most dramatically potent music.
-Within a few years of its premiere in Naples on 26 September 1835 Lucia had entered the international repertory.
-Here it has remained, despite a practice in the 19th and 20th centuries to make cuts that obscured Donizetti’s deft handling of his ensemble cast, with a consequent impact on the opera’s brilliant dramatic pacing.
+Cammarano’s adaptation of Scott’s novel The Bride of Lammermoor moved Donizetti greatly with its tale of the tragic consequences of a forced marriage.
+In the subsequent score he produced not only some of his most beautiful but also his most dramatically potent music.

 News and features